the2nake/portfolio/src/content/posts/2024_07_25-kalman-filter/index.md

 We track robot position with omnidirectional wheels (omniwheels) and odometry.
 Odometry operates using a dead-reckoning approach: it adds robot-frame displacement vectors measured by the wheels to a tracked global displacement vector.
 An IMU provides the angle needed to perform the change of basis.

 Previously, our team used 220mm travel omniwheels, which provided strong position tracking due to their even roundness and low friction laterally.
-We switched to smaller 160mm travel omniwheels to accommodate the reduced floorspace of a new overall design for the robot.
+We switched to smaller 160mm travel omniwheels to accommodate the reduced space in a new overall design.

 We found that the construction of the new wheels caused poorer tracking performance.
 The smaller wheels had only four roller axes, which caused friction problems when wheel rollers could be angled up to 45 degrees from the ground.